plhsystems/stargate-mainboard-esp32/firmware/doc/webpage.md

 - Diagnostic page
   If an error preventing the system from working is detected.
 Any detectable hardware error or missing configuration.
 - System/OTA page
-  If assets are missing, like audio files.
+  If assets are missing, like the audio files.
 - Status page
   If the gate is configured correctly